denny/ShinyCMS-ruby/README.md

 * Tags
   * Currently on blog posts and news posts
   * Ready to add to any other content type going forward
-  * Improvements: more generic implementation (uses ActAsTaggableOn)
+  * Improvements: more generic implementation (powered by ActAsTaggableOn)
 * Nested comment threads
   * Currently on blog posts and news posts
   * Ready to add to any other content type going forward